nsacyber/RIM-Tool/docs/background/composite-rim.md

 &emsp;Done

-Note that the rim_tool processes one Base RIM at a time.
+Note that the `RIM-Tool` processes one Base RIM at a time.
 Each PC Base RIM or Component RIM must be created or verified one at a time.